-Remember that many people who run this type of establishment live there, so treat it with respect as you would anyone’s home.
+Remember that many people who run this type of establishment generally live there, so treat it with respect as you would anyone’s home.
 The furniture, glasses, towels, and other items belong to them, so never remove these items from the premises.

 Additional rules of etiquette you should follow:

 - Don’t expect to check in before the listed time unless you have made prior arrangements.
 When it is time to check out, make sure you have removed all your belongings from the room.
 The innkeeper needs to change the sheets and get the room ready for the next guest.
 Many B&Bs stay booked, and you should never infringe on someone else’s time.

 - Ask about house rules and follow them.
 The rules were established for a reason.
 If you have an issue with them, discuss your concerns with the owner.
 You might learn the reason the rule was made.